crossplane/crossplane/design/one-pager-k8s-native-providers.md

 ## Introduction

-Currently, all infrastructure provider stacks manage resources by creating an external resource and keeping it in sync with an instance of a CRD (managed resource) in the Crossplane control cluster.
+Currently, all infrastructure provider stacks manage resources by creating an external resource and keeping it in sync with a Kubernetes custom resource (managed resource) in the Crossplane control cluster.
 CRUD operations are executed on external resources using the API provided by the infrastructure provider.
-However, there are a number of infrastructure providers, with more being created everyday, that expose their API's via the Kubernetes API.
+However, there are a number of Kubernetes-native infrastructure providers, with more being created everyday, that only expose their API's via the Kubernetes API.
+As opposed to provisioning resources externally on provider-owned infrastructure, a Kubernetes-native provider provisions resources in-cluster, meaning that they can run on-premises or anywhere else you may be running a Kubernetes cluster.
 This document proposes a common pattern for stacks that utilize the Kubernetes client as their API.
 Motivation for this design comes from the desire to support [Rook] as a provider in Crossplane.

 Using the Kubernetes API to create objects in a controller's reconcile loop is not a foreign concept in Crossplane.
 Existing claim reconcilers create a